Population-level Task-evoked Functional Connectivity via Fourier Analysis: Simulations

+We apply the MLM-based approach to the 500 simulations generated from Mechanisms 1 and 2, respectively, and compare the approach to other methods.
+The performance of the MLM-based approach and the corresponding comparison are presented in Table \ref{table: identification rate}.
+The results in Table \ref{table: identification rate} show that when the synthetic data are generated from Mechanism 1, although the MLM-based approach performs overwhelmingly better than the existing methods, it is inferior to our ptFCE algorithm.
+When the synthetic data are generated from Mechanism 2, which violates the assumptions in model (\ref{eq: BOLD time-course model}), the MLM-based approach is hardly better than a random guess.

+In the simulation studies above (presented in Table \ref{table: identification rate}), we considered only 3 synthetic nodes.
+To further illustrate our proposed ptFCE algorithm, we apply it to 50 synthetic nodes.
+The simulation results for the 50-node study are presented in Figure \ref{fig: 50_node_study_plot}.
+The heatmap in the left panel shows the true connectivity structure evoked by the task of interest in Mechanisms 1 and 2; the heatmap in the middle panel shows the connectivity structure estimated by the ptFCE algorithm when the synthetic data are generated from Mechanism 1; the heatmap in the right panel shows the connectivity structure estimated by the ptPCE algorithm when the synthetic data are generated from Mechanism 2.
+The details of the 50-node study are provided in Appendix E.4.The similarity between the true connectivity and each of the estimated connectivity maps shows the capacity of our proposed ptFCE approach in estimating the true underlying task-evoked functional connectivity.

+Simulation studies showing the bias and variance of the ptFCE algorithm in estimating ptFC are provided in Appendix D. In addition, Appendix D also provides the simulation studies for different signal-to-noise ratios.
 PtFCE is computationally efficient and scalable.
 On a PC with \texttt{2.4 GHz 8-Core Intel Core i9} processor, the approximate computational time of ptFCE is 3.5 seconds for 50 subjects and 11.5 seconds for 1000 subjects.